 Can Potential Employers Access My Criminal Record?

-Learn how an employer can find your criminal record and use it when making hiring or retention decisions.
+Learn how an employer can find your criminal record and use it when making hiring decisions.

 Criminal records include more than convictions.
 A person's criminal record generally consists of arrest records, jail bookings, criminal charges, probation status, convictions, and other criminal justice data (like sex offender registration requirements).
 State data privacy laws and court rules will dictate what information is public, confidential, or restricted.
 (Your state might use different terms and meanings.)